qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 How Rust GUI frameworks handle interior mutability:

 - [Dioxus](https://dioxuslabs.com/learn/0.6/) offers React-like GUI solution.
 In Dioxus, signal is similar to `Cell`.
-You can read or write the whole data of a signal, but cannot keep a borrow of data in signal.
+You can read or write the whole data of a signal, but cannot keep a borrow of data in signal. `Cell` requires `Copy` but signal doesn't.
 - [GPUI](https://www.gpui.rs/).
 Its [`Model<T>`](https://zed.dev/blog/gpui-ownership) is similar to `Rc<QCell<T>>` and `AppContext` is similar to `QCellOwner`.

 ### `RefCell` is not panacea